How do the NHL playoffs work? NHL playoffs explained

 With each series consisting of seven games, that means one team will host four contests and the other will host three – this is called home-ice advantage.

-In the first two rounds of the Stanley Cup playoffs, home-ice advantage is determined by seeding – the team with the higher seed gets it.
+In the first two rounds of the NHL playoffs, home-ice advantage is determined by seeding – the team with the higher seed gets it.

 When the playoffs reach the Conference Finals, home-ice advantage is then determined by regular-season record, regardless of seeding.

-How does overtime work in the Stanley Cup playoffs?
+How does overtime work in the NHL playoffs?

 In the NHL regular season, games are eventually decided by shootout if no team manages to secure the win in overtime.